 10. Get Multiple Monitors

 After such a long time working from home, it actually annoys me to go into the office.
-I love the office for the people and the face to face meetings, presentations, personal contact, and having a laugh.
+I love the office for the people and the face-to-face meetings, presentations, personal contact, and laughing.
 So, when I go into the office, I literally do not do anything but people stuff.

 Because when you go into the office, the only productivity tool you have is your laptop, with its tiny screen and touchpad mouse.
 It is such a backward step I literally leave the computer work until I get back home.
 Even email bores me on such a device.